nperon/workshop/src/pages/2020-10-11-linux-utils/index.md

 :1,$s/://g
 ```

-Here is the vi command for replacing all occurences of "alod" with "new":
+Here is the vi command for replacing all occurences of "old" with "new":

 ```
 :1,$s/old/new/g